Obviously you are here because you love travel and you have come to the right place!

 In my opinion the key to smart packing is to bring versatile items and to invest in proper travel gear.
 Yes, that may cost a little more but good-quality items last longer.
 Also, there is nothing more annoying than stuff that breaks (always on the wrong moment) or items that just aren’t good enough (like a not so waterproof raincoat).
-Below you can find my favorite travel gear and why I love it.
+Below you can find my favorite travel gear and why I love these items.

 Bags & Stuff

 Backpack: I tried out several backpacks in an outdoor store, stuffing it with heavy shop inventory and carrying it around the store.
 My Deuter ACT Lite 50 + 10 Backpack definitely was the most comfortable, it neatly follows the arc of my back and the straps fit snugly around my hips, making sure I carry most weight there and not on my shoulders.
 I have been traveling with this bag for 3 years and hiked the Everest Base Camp track with it so trust me, it’s thoroughly tested!

 Daypack: I use my Nomad Topaz 20liter bag every day because I LOVE IT.
 It is the perfect size, for traveling but also for work because it fits my 14-inch work laptop without a problem.
 I used this bag for the three day hike through the Banaue rice terraces and for many weekend trips, like my trips to Sardinia and the Azores.
 It is big enough to fit clothes for a long weekend and has convenient elastic pockets on both sides.
 For me it is the perfect bag!
-It is a Dutch brand so I am not sure if they sell it on Amazon.
+It is a Dutch brand, I am not sure if they sell it on Amazon.

 Packing cubes: I like being organized which means packing cubes are a must-have for me.
 I use one cube for tops, one for bottoms and another one for underwear, socks and miscellaneous clothing items.
 These packing cubes are very similar to the ones I have (I bought mine at Decathlon in the Netherlands).